hergin/BusShuttleMainRepository/Meeting_Log/README.md

 ## April 9th: 10:15am to 10:30am
 * Discussed plan for sympossium.
 * Discussed refactoring and the current state of the project.
 * Talked about the user manuals and what we should include.

+### SYMPOSIUM
+* Everyone thought it was pretty cool and and interesting idea.
+* No one really had any questions about it.
+* Overall, the reactions were really good.
+People really liked the idea of using a lot less paper.
+It's much better for the environment.
+* Dr. Largent mentioned the implications of automating people out of jobs, which we are essentially doing.

 ## April 3rd: 4:00pm to 4:15pm
 * Worked on Poster.